composer/composer/doc/04-schema.md

 The following options are supported:

-* **process-timeout:** Defaults to `300`.
-The duration processes like git clones can run before Composer assumes they died out.
-You may need to make this higher if you have a slow connection or huge vendors.
-* **use-include-path:** Defaults to `false`.
-If true, the Composer autoloader will also look for classes in the PHP include path.
-* **preferred-install:** Defaults to `auto` and can be any of `source`, `dist` or `auto`.
-This option allows you to set the install method Composer will prefer to use.
-* **github-protocols:** Defaults to `["git", "https"]`.
-A list of protocols to use when cloning from github.com, in priority order.
-You can reconfigure it to prioritize the https protocol if you are behind a proxy or have somehow bad performances with the git protocol.
-* **github-oauth:** A list of domain names and oauth keys.
-For example using `{"github.com": "oauthtoken"}` as the value of this option will use `oauthtoken` to access private repositories on github and to circumvent the low IP-based rate limiting of their API.
-* **vendor-dir:** Defaults to `vendor`.
-You can install dependencies into a different directory if you want to.
 * **bin-dir:** Defaults to `vendor/bin`.
 If a project includes binaries, they will be symlinked into this directory.
 * **cache-dir:** Defaults to `$home/cache` on unix systems and